The benefits of virtual cards for B2B payments

 Virtual cards can also have some disadvantages as vendors need to accept card payments and this is always dependent on the technology they use and in some cases, you might incur higher fees than traditional wire or check payment.
 For that reason is always good to check the exchange fees, the monthly card fees, and the type of card you use.

 Finally, it is important to mention when we talk about B2B virtual payments that the market needs a strong regulation to allow different players to solve the payment process and have real-time information on transactions.
 The PSD2 directive in Europe focus on stronger security requirements for online transactions with multi-factor authentication (MFA) and allows companies like Payhawk to serve customers in a more efficient way than traditional banks.
-You can book a demo with us here to learn more about expense management, company cards, and our latest feature, 3% cashback in all your payments.
+You can book a demo with us here to learn more about expense management, company cards, and our latest feature, 3% cashback on all POS spend, capped at your subscription in all your payments.